broadinstitute/imaging-backup-scripts/examples_aws_backup.md

 cat find ${LOGDIR}/backup_check.log
 ```

-The next few steps will delete the source files.
-Be sure that the backup process has been successful before doing so!
+*The next few steps will delete the source files.
+Be sure that the backup process has been successful before doing so!*

 Collate scripts to delete files
 ```
 mkdir delete_s3

 parallel \
-  -a plates.txt \
+  -a plates.csv \
   --header ".*\n" \
   -C "," \
   --keep-order \